SeifEldinMohamed/Foodics-Task/README.md

 These tests cover core business logic, data transformations, and edge cases to ensure the app behaves as expected across different use cases.

 • **UI Tests** <br />
-The project also includes extensive UI test cases for the Home Screen using Jetpack Compose Testing.
+The project also includes extensive UI test cases for the Tables Screen using Jetpack Compose Testing.
 By covering both unit and UI testing, we aim to provide a reliable user experience and maintain the app's quality over time.

-## Demo Video
+## Demo Videos 🎬
 Light Theme
 <p>
   <img src="demo_light_2.gif">